How to Build an eLearning Platform like Coursera (or Udemy)?

 Studying at MOOC platforms is a contemporary, convenient, and inexpensive method to get an education from top universities and educators.

-In this article, we tried to give you some hints on why and how to build a website like Udemy, Coursera, and the like.
-The main takeaway is that you should escape blindly cloning them.
+In this article, we shared top tips on why and how to build a website like Udemy, Coursera, and the like.
+The main takeaway is that you should avoid blindly cloning them.
 Be creative and make your own product.
 Stand out with unique features and improved usability of basic features.